xNasuni/luau-interop/README.md

 # Usage

-Luau is an embeddable programming language, but this fork rewrites the old execution API allowing you to provide a custom environment for the script that is executed, as well as interop allowing JS to call functions from Lua, and Lua to call functions from JS.
+Luau is an embeddable programming language, this fork rewrites the WASM execution API and actually implements interop allowing you to provide a custom environment for the script that is executed, as well as interop allowing JS to call functions from Lua, and Lua to call functions from JS.

 ## Building Luau for Web